-Anti-arrhythmics help to control or slow irregular heart rhythms such as atrial fibrillation, supraventricular tachycardia (SVT) or ventricular tachycardia (VT).
+Antiarrhythmics help control irregular heart rhythms such as atrial fibrillation (AF), supraventricular tachycardia (SVT) or ventricular tachycardia (VT).
 Find out how antiarrhythmics work and their side effects.

 - beta blockers